-JOHN B YEON STATE PARK
+JOHN B. YEON STATE SCENIC CORRIDOR

 John B. Yeon Scenic Corridor honors a man who gave generously of his time and professional skills.
 He was one of the principal architects of the Historic Columbia River Highway (US 30); a major portion of the scenic highway joins I-84 westbound at Yeon State Park.

 Here is a hiker's paradise with a gentle rising trail that permits access to two of the most beautiful and secluded waterfalls in the Columbia River Gorge: (lower) Elowah Falls and (upper) McCord Creek falls.
 Elowah Falls is a 289 foot drop over basalt that must be seen to appreciate.
 The view of the falls and way the tall cliffs jut out at odd angles is nearly disorienting at the bottom of the trail.
 Most days, the trails are never crowded.
 The crisp air, easy access and accompanying scenery of this area offer some of the best hiking and viewing opportunities available in the Gorge.

 Located in the Columbia River Gorge, this scenic area was named after John Baptiste Yeon.
 Born to French-Canadian parents in 1865, he moved from Canada to Oregon at a young age and became one of Portland's most influential figures.

 Yeon made his fortune through logging and real estate investments but is best known for his contributions towards developing roads along the Columbia River Highway.
 He served as Multnomah County Roadmaster without pay during World War I when funds were scarce due to war efforts; under his leadership significant progress was achieved on what would become Historic Route 30.